Yarrow Valley Country Park

 We are always on the lookout for volunteers to help with conservation duties.
 Volunteers should be over 16.

-Yarrow Valley Advisory Group meets 3 times a year and membership consists of all groups and organisations with an interest and role to play with the management of the park.
+Chorley Council work in partnership with many groups and organisations who have an interest and role to play with the management of the park.

 Groups represented are: